Tax Management India. Com

 X X X X Extracts X X X X

-..... rate General of Service Tax.
+..... ate General of Service Tax.
 This notification come into effect from 15.10.2014, which was in supersession of the earlier notifications dated 28.01.1998 and 11.03.2004, which had till then held the field.
 5. In 28.07.2016, investigations were initiated by a Senior Intelligence Officer, Director General of Central Excise Investigations, Belagavi, against the petitioner for the following payment of service tax on the reimbursement of expenses such as salaries to staff and associates and other additional expenditure.
 The DGCEI, Belagavi Unit, issued summons to the petitioner seeking the following information: (1) Form 26AS for the Financial year 2011-12 to 2015-16.
-(2) Balance Sheets (P L) IT returns and audit report u/s 44AB for 2011-12 to 2015-16.
+(2) Balance Sheets (P&L) IT returns and audit report u/s 44AB for 2011-12 to 2015-16.
 (3) Duly attested copies of random bills raised for each financial year.
 (4) Work order copies/agreements.
 (5) To tender evidence.
 After seeking the aforesaid information, the petitioner was directed to appear before the Senior Intelligence Officer of the DGCEI on 28.07.2016.
-The 2nd respondent/officer recorded the statement of the petitioner and requested submission of all the documents while referring to th .....
+The 2nd respondent/officer recorded the statement of the petitioner and requested submission of all the documents while referring to the summons and direct .....

 X X X X Extracts X X X X